‘Sasquatch’: Director Joshua Rofé On Bringing Together Bigfoot, Weed & Murder In Hulu Doc Series

 “I’m friends with a few journalists and one thing I noticed is they all have this rolodex of wild stories that lay dormant in their minds and if you say something that sparks in them, they come alive with a satiable appetite to tell a story,” Rofé said recently at SXSW.

-Holthouse told Rofé a story that while visiting a pot farm in Northern California in 1993, he heard a story that still haunted him.
-He was told, admittedly by more methheads, that on a nearby farm three men were torn limb from limb in a savage Bigfoot attack.
+Holthouse told Rofé that while visiting a pot farm in Northern California in 1993, he heard a story that still haunted him.
+He was told, admittedly by more methheads, that on a nearby farm, three men were torn limb from limb in a savage Bigfoot attack.

 25 years later, Sasquatch follows Holthouse as he revisits the Redwoods, in search of any evidence that might lead to the truth of what happened that night.
 As he pulls at the threads of this story, he’ll be taken down a path that’s far more terrifying than anyone would have imagined.